awused/aw-fm/README.md

 * `Help`
   * List current keybinds.
 * `Quit`
+* `Refresh`
+  * Refreshes all tabs.
+  * This shouldn't be necessary unless file system notifies are incomplete, like over NFS.
 * `Activate`
   * The same as hitting enter or using "Open" in the menu on selected files.
   * It is not recommended to bind this as a shortcut